Dynamic Programming with State-Dependent Discounting: The Discount Condition

-One common sub-case in terms of applications is the setting where the exogenous state space $\ZZ$ is finite.
-In this case, the transition probability kernel $Q$ can be represented as a Markov matrix of values $Q_{ij}$, giving the one-step probability of transitioning from $z_i$ to $z_j$.
-As can be seen from its definition in \eqref{eq:B}, the linear operator $L_\beta$ can be represented as the matrix
+Testing eventual discounting is simple when $\ZZ$ is finite.
+In this case, $Q$ can be represented as a Markov matrix of values $Q_{ij}$, giving the one-step probability of transitioning from $z_i$ to $z_j$, and $L_\beta$ can be represented as the matrix

 Here $\beta_i := \beta(z_i)$ and $N$ is the number of elements in $\ZZ$.
-The spectral radius of $L_\beta$ can be computed using standard routines, first by computing the eigenvalues of the matrix and next by taking the maximum in modulus.

-We illustrate this procedure with a simple discount factor process adopted in \cite{christiano2011government}.
-The discount factor can take two values with $\beta^l < 1$ and $\beta^h > 1$.
-When $\beta_t = \beta^h$, the discount factor remains the same in the next period with probability $p$ and returns permanently to $\beta^l$ with probability $1-p$.
-Thus, we have

-It follows that $L_\beta$ has two eigenvalues, $\beta^l$ and $p\beta^h$.
-Since $\beta^l < 1$, the spectral condition is satisfied if $p\beta^h < 1$.
-In fact, as mentioned in \cite{christiano2011government}, $p\beta^h < 1$ ensures that the lifetime utility of the representative household is finite\footnote{Note that \cite{christiano2011government} use different notations (see p.
-90 and p.
-98).}.

-For continuous exogenous state processes, the same procedure can be implemented numerically after discretizing the process.
-The next section discusses such a case.
+The spectral radius $r(L_\beta)$ is equal to the dominant eigenvalue of $L_\beta$, which is real and nonnegative by the Perron--Frobenius Theorem.
+In view of Proposition~\ref{p:0}, eventual discounting holds if and only if this eigenvalue is strictly less than unity.